stevector-streaming/dtp/readme.md

 This action provides a step that can be used as the only step within a job.
 More complex examples further below show additional steps and jobs used in conjunction with this action.
-Here is the beginning of a `jobs` section of [a real `.github/workflows/deploy-pr.yml` file](https://github.com/stevector/stevector-composed/blob/c93aef3a96f29054772486bafa9a3b805065003b/.github/workflows/deploy-pr.yml) that deploys a site to Pantheon when triggered by a Pull Request.
+Here is the beginning of a `jobs` section of [a real `.github/workflows/deploy-pr.yml` file](https://github.com/stevector/stevector-composed/blob/6a1c0183ef6e429761fcc090c34cfcc2dcd7c573/.github/workflows/deploy-pr.yml) that deploys a site to Pantheon when triggered by a Pull Request.

 ```
 jobs:
- build:
+  deploy:
     runs-on: ubuntu-latest
     steps:
     - name: Deploy to Pantheon
-     uses: stevector-streaming/dtp@0.2.0
+      uses: stevector-streaming/dtp@0.2.1
       with:
         ssh_key: ${{ secrets.PANTHEON_SSH_KEY }}
-       machine_token: ${{ secrets.PANTHEON_MACHINE_TOKEN }}
+        machine_token: ${{ secrets.TERMINUS_MACHINE_TOKEN }}
         site: ${{ vars.PANTHEON_SITE }}
 ```